MicrosoftDocs/learn/learn-pr/wwl-azure/manage-git-repositories/includes/6-recover-specific-data-git-commands.md

 ### Recovering deleted commits or branches

  -  **git reflog:** displays a record of all commits.
 You can use it to find the SHA-1 hash of a previously deleted commit or branch and then checkout or restore it.
- -  **git fsck --lost-found:** checks the integrity of the repository and lists any commits that are not reachable from any branch or tag.
+ -  **git fsck --lost-found:** checks the integrity of the repository and lists any commits that aren't reachable from any branch or tag.
 You can use this to recover lost commits.

 Remember to use these commands with caution, especially when manipulating commit history or reverting changes.
 Always make sure to create a backup of your repo before you start or use git stash to save your current changes before attempting any recovery operations.

 ## Sample scenario

 Let's step through a sample scenario that illustrates the process of using Git commands to recover a deleted file.
-We'll assume that a file named example.txt residing in your Git repository has been accidentally deleted and you need to recover it.
+We assume that a file named example.txt residing in your Git repository has been accidentally deleted and you need to recover it.

 **Viewing Commit History:**